Western Reserve Greenway

 Western Reserve Greenway Description

-Closure Notice: The Western Reserve Greenway is currently closed over Baughman Creek in between Mahan Denman Rd. and Hyde Oakfield Rd.
+Closure Notice: The Western Reserve Greenway is currently closed over Baughman Creek between Mahan Denman Rd. and Hyde Oakfield Rd.
 There is no expected opening date.
 Trail users are asked to detour via Oakfield North Rd.
 NW.
 See Trumbull County Metroparks for more current information.

 Heading south, cross the historical King Bridge, a steel trestle built in 1897 that now spans Clay Street.
 Ahead is Austinburg, with a trailhead and plenty of options for food and drink.
 South of town, reenter the trail’s rural surroundings and enjoy the company of deer, beavers, and a multitude of birds, including wild turkeys and waterfowl.